jaksik/epic-national-parks/src/pages/markdown/national-parks-in-colorado/index.md

   - national parks
   - Colorado
 ---
-As the Roky Mountains rise to over 14,000 feet throughout Colorado, they create incredible landscapes that form the 4 great National Parks of Colorado which are also the best places to visit in Colorado.
+As the Roky Mountains rise to over 14,000 feet throughout Colorado, they create incredible landscapes that form the 4 great National Parks of Colorado which are the best places to visit in Colorado.
+The national parks in colorado are some of the most beautiful places in the country as it's difficult to compete with the incredible nature throughout the Rocky Mountains.

+Some of the national parks in Colorado are much more accessible than others.
+While Rocky Mountain National Park is only about 66 miles and about an hour and a half from Denver, Mesa Verde National Park is nearly 400 miles and about 7 hours from Denver.

 ## Colorado National Parks Map
 ![Rocky Mountain National Park](./bitmap.png)